bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 Bridgetown automatically loads `.rb` files you add to the `src/_components` folder, so that's likely where you'll want to save your component class definitions.
 It also load components from plugins which provide a `components` source manifest.
 Bridgetown's component loader is based on [Zeitwerk](https://github.com/fxn/zeitwerk), so you'll need to make sure your class names and namespaces line up with your component folder hierarchy (e.g., `_components/shared/navbar.rb` should define `Shared::Navbar`.).

-To create a Ruby component, all you have to do is define a `render_in` method which accepts a single `view_context` argument as well as optional block.
+To create a basic Ruby component, define a `render_in` method which accepts a single `view_context` argument as well as optional block.
 Whatever string value you return from the method will be inserted into the template.
 For example:

 ```ruby
 class MyComponent